MagneticPanda/monitor-audio-leakage/README.md

 * Node.js - [Install Node.js 18](https://nodejs.org/en/), including the NPM package management tool.
 * Docker - [Install Docker community edition](https://hub.docker.com/search/?type=edition&offering=community)

-To deploy the solution in a client environment, set up your AWS CLI with the appropriate Access Key and Secret Key.
+To deploy the solution in a client environment, set up your AWS CLI with the appropriate Access Key and Secret Key and run the following commands in your terminal.

 ```bash
 sam package